-The Directors are also required to assess the prospects for the Company over a longer period than the 12 months referred to in the going concern guidance and statement.
-The Directors have elected to review the viability of the Company for a four-year period up to the AGM of the Company to be held in 2024 by reference to the weighted average life of the Debt Instruments in the Company's portfolio and the potential need to return cash to Shareholders following the 2024 AGM.
+The Directors are also required, in accordance with provision 31 of the 2018 UK Corporate Governance Code, to assess the prospects for the Company over a longer period than the 12 months referred to in the going concern guidance and statement.
+The Directors have elected to review the viability of the Company for a three-year period by reference to the weighted average life of the Debt Instruments in the Company's portfolio.

-In assessing the viability of the Company over this four-year period, the Directors have considered a number of factors.
-Most importantly, they have weighed the characteristics of a closedend fund and the investment policy of the Company against the risks the Company faces as set out in this Strategic Report.
+In assessing the viability of the Company over this three-year period, the Directors have considered a number of factors.
+Most importantly, they have weighed the characteristics of a closed-ended fund and the investment policy of the Company against the risks the Company faces as set out in this Strategic Report.
+The Directors have also taken account in their assessment of the uncertainty around the potential duration of the